This One Overlooked Mistake Can Cost You Your Credibility

 I know an oral surgeon who runs a booming practice and is highly sought after in his industry.
 Yet his email address is @aol.com and says otherwise.
 While this doesn't bother the majority of clients (and certainly doesn’t take away from his stellar skills), I believe the world is catching up to business best practices and eventually everyone will be judged on EVERY element of their business- like their email.
 Details matter.

-It communicates you aren’t all that fabulous as you think you are.
+It communicates you aren’t as professional as you think you are.

 It’s another opportunity to brand your business

-Instead of your main contact email being “firstname.lastname@example.org” you can use something that aligns with your business’s tone. hi@ or sup@ might work if you’re casual, while concierge@ might work if you’re formal.
+Instead of your main contact email being “firstname.lastname@example.org” you can use something that aligns with your business’s tone. hi@ or sup@ might work if you’re casual, while concierge@ might work if you’re formal (like me!)
+Email me at email@example.com.

 I love Credo Beauty’s Customer Support email: firstname.lastname@example.org